2022 Yellow repress is now available and shipping! Comes with free download code and artworked inner sleeve.

 One Day You Will Ache Like I Ache is the first collaborative release from The Body and Full of Hell.
-This vinyl edition is self-released by the bands, pressed on virgin vinyl and packaged with an artworked inner sleeve.
-A very limited amount of yellow vinyl is available only via Thrill Jockey, red version now sold out.

 Through their own respective recordings, both The Body and Full of Hell are internationally-revered as forward-thinking entities of harsh music, delivering their audio torment through incredibly intense and often unorthodox methods.
 The Body’s 2010-released All The Waters Of The Earth Turn To Blood sophomore LP stands among the band’s high points and remains on of the most groundbreaking and frightening albums in recent times.
 Their subsequent releases, including several LPs and more have continued to expand upon this seminal release.
 Similarly, Full of Hell rapidly became a favorite amongst hardcore, grind, death and noise metal fans upon their formation with an incredibly energetic and destructive live attack.
 Their 2013-released Rudiments Of Mutilation sophomore LP solidified them as one of the most damaging new acts going, and since its detonation, the band’s intensity and hunger for experimentation continues to magnify.